IQSS/dataverse.harvard.edu/doc/globus/download.md

 ![NESEtape Datafiles](NESETapeDatafiles.png)

-In the _File Access_ menu, an extra blue _Globus Transfer_ icon indicates that instead of a traditional browser download a Globus-specific workflow will be initiated:
+In the _File Access_ menu, an extra round, blue _Globus Transfer_ icon indicates that instead of a traditional browser download, a Globus-specific workflow will be initiated:

 ![Globus Download Menu](GlobusDownloadMenu.png)